The Liouville property for groups acting on rooted trees: Rooted trees and their automorphisms

+We now recall some basic notions in the relevant particular case of \emph{automata groups} acting on regular rooted trees.
+These notions do not play an active role in the proofs, but this is the most relevant source of examples.

-In this subsection we recall preliminaries in the important particular case where the sequence $\mb$ is constant, equal to some positive integer $m$.
-In this case the tree $\T_m$ is called the \emph{regular rooted tree} of degree $m$, indexed by the set of words in the alphabet $X=\{0,\dots,m-1\}$.
+If the sequence $\mb$ is constant, equal to some positive integer $m$, the tree $\T_m$ is called the \emph{regular rooted tree} of degree $m$.
+It is indexed by the set of words in the alphabet $X=\{0,\dots,m-1\}$.

 An important class of finitely generated groups acting on the tree $\T_m$ are groups generated by \emph{finite automata}.
 An \emph{invertible automaton} over the alphabet $X$ is a set $A$ (the automaton state space) together with a pair of maps